There’s good news for budget travelers: Uzbekistan is one of Asia’s most affordable destinations.

 2. Look at flights to regional airports

 The majority of international flights to Uzbekistan arrive in Tashkent, the busy capital, but you can save money by booking indirect flights to smaller regional airports.
-Turkish Airlines flies via Istanbul to Samarkand, Bukhara, Namangan and Urgench (the airport closest to Khiva), and Samarkand is served by several budget airlines including flyDubai from Dubai and Wizz Air from Abu Dhabi.
+Turkish Airlines flies via Istanbul to Samarkand, Bukhara, Namangan and Urgench (the airport closest to Khiva), and Samarkand is served by several budget airlines including flyDubai from Dubai, and Wizz Air from Abu Dhabi.

-This means you can also fly into and out from different airports in Uzbekistan – another good way to reduce costs as you won’t have to retrace your steps across the country.
+You can also fly into and out from different airports in Uzbekistan – another good way to reduce costs as you won’t have to retrace your steps across the country.

 3. Don’t pre-book airport taxis in Tashkent